skip to content

 HIR & MIR

-The AST from the previous step is converted into a HIR (High-level Intermediate Representation), which is a friendlier representation to work with.
-During this step the compiler does the following:
+The AST from the previous step is lowered into a High Level Intermediate Representation (HIR) which is a friendlier representation to work with.
+During lowering - rustc also needs to do a couple of things, before getting to the HIR:

 • Type inference ie. automatically deducing the types of variables and expressions